rashel1410/IOT_Project/README.md

 This project is part of ICST - The Interdisciplinary Center for Smart Technologies, Taub Faculty of Computer Science, Technion https://icst.cs.technion.ac.il/

+# In order to run the server:
+pull git repo
+cd into server
+pip install -r requirements.txt python main.py